$15 Million Sexual Harassment

-Bianco’s attorneys, Lenard Leeds, Jeff Brown, Rick Ostrove and Tom Ricotta of Leeds Brown Law, said the verdict should serve as a reminder to all employers that simply having a workplace sexual harassment policy is meaningless without training and enforcement.
+Bianco’s attorneys, Lenard Leeds, Jeff Brown, Rick Ostrove and Tom Ricotta of Leeds Brown Law, had some strong words regarding the case, stating that the verdict should serve as a reminder to all employers that a simple sexual harassment policy is futile without proper training and enforcement.
 “This is a reminder to people in power,” Ostrove said.
 “If you are in a high-ranking position, and you see something improper, you can’t ignore it.
 If this climate of abuse exists, you can’t allow it to fester.
 In this case, hospital supervisors watched my client being sexually harassed and did nothing about it.
 The jury found that unacceptable.”

-Bianco worked at Flushing from 1993 to 2005.
-She told the court that Miller’s conduct toward her began with flirting and progressed over time to more aggressive sexual advances.
-On one occasion, he cornered and groped her in a room where two patients were sedated.
-Another time, a fellow doctor observed as Miller forcibly kissed her.
-Bianco complained to supervisors, but the situation did not change until she complained in writing that Dr. Miller had violently assaulted her on two occasions.
-The doctor was fired four days after the complaint.
-A medical expert testified that Bianco suffers from post traumatic stress disorder, anxiety and depression as a result of the prolonged harassment.
+Bianco recounted to the court that Miller’s conduct toward her escalated from flirting to aggressive sexual advances.
+He once cornered and groped her in a room where two patients were sedated.
+In another instance, another doctor witnessed Miller forcibly kiss her.
+Even after complaining to her supervisors, Bianco’s situation did not change.
+That is, until she complained in writing that Dr. Miller had violently assaulted her twice.
+Four days after the complaint was lodged, the hospital fired Miller.
+According to a medical expert, Bianco now suffers from post-traumatic stress disorder, anxiety, and depression resulting from the sexual harassment she endured from Dr. Miller.

-Ostrove said that the jury seemed visibly moved as the trial concluded.
-He compared the hospital administration’s non-action to the steroids crisis in baseball.
-“I told the jury, ‘It’s just like the scandal in baseball,’ We’re learning about many players using steroids for many years.
-The management says they didn’t know about it until now, but we ask, ‘How many years did they look the other way?’”
+The jury seemed visibly moved as the trial concluded, according to Ostrove, who compared the hospital administration’s non-action to the crisis of steroid abuse in baseball.
+“I told the jury, ‘It’s just like the scandal in baseball.
+The management says they didn’t know…but we ask, ‘How many years did they look the other way?’”

-Jeffery K. Brown, a partner at Leeds Brown Law, commented, “This landmark victory will serve as a beacon of hope for victims of harassment who are too frightened or ashamed to come forward, and a warning to employers that the days of the boys’ club mentality in the workplace are over.”
+Jeffery K. Brown, managing partner of Leeds Brown Law, commented, “This landmark victory will serve as a beacon of hope for victims of harassment who are too frightened or ashamed to come forward, and a warning to employers that the days of the boys’ club mentality in the workplace are over.